wso2/docs-mi/en/docs/learn/examples/protocol-switching/switching-from-fix-to-http.md

-# How to switch from FIX to HTTP
+# How to Switch from FIX to HTTP

 This example demonstrates how WSO2 Micro Integrator receives messages through FIX and forwards them through HTTP.